If GOP defunds Planned Parenthood clinics, health centers can’t handle patient flood

 “Because you don’t just acquire the reproductive needs of a new patient, you acquire the whole needs of a new patient,” Rosenbaum explained.

-“You get her dental problems.
-You get her diabetes issues.
-You get her depression.
-You get all the things a health center is built to take care of.
-It’s not just a counseling visit and some birth control pills,” Rosenbaum said.
+On Monday at the Planned Parenthood center on First Street in Fresno, Christina Lee, 32, had an appointment for a sore throat.
+She is without insurance at the moment, she said.
+“This was the only place that was affordable to me.”

+A 21-year-old patient said she has been coming to the First Street clinic for two years for contraception.
+It would be difficult to pay for the care elsewhere, she said, but she comes to the clinic because of confidentiality.
+She doesn’t want her family to know she is on birth control.

-And not all health centers are created equal.
-“Depending on where they are, they may not have the capacity to handle these new patients,” said Georges Benjamin, executive director of the American Public Health Association.
-That can lead to longer waits for care at the centers, many of which already have waiting lists for care.
+Georges Benjamin, executive director of American Public Health Association, said transferring Planned Parenthood patients to community health centers could lead to longer waits for care at the centers, many of which already have waiting lists for care.

 “So you lengthen waiting times and what happens, in many cases, is that care gets delayed.
-And in many cases, they don’t get the care at all.”
+And in many cases, they don’t get the care at all,” Benjamin said.

 That could lead to more unwanted pregnancies and sexually transmitted diseases, Benjamin said.